 The highly successful D.C.
 Opportunity Scholarship Program (OSP) was reauthorized through the SOAR Act in April of 2011.
 The program has been an educational lifeline for nearly 6,000 children from very low-income District of Columbia families since it began in the 2004-2005 school year.
 The average income for participating families is less than \$21,000 per year and nearly all of the participating children would otherwise be zoned for a school in need of improvement.
-More than 13,000 families have applied to participating families and overwhelming support in District communities.
+More than 13,000 families have applied to participate in the OSP since inception and the program also enjoys a 92 percent parental satisfaction rating among participating families and overwhelming support in District communities.
 Also worth noting is the fact that 85 percent of participating children are African-American and 13 percent are Hispanic.